Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Abstract

 \section{Abstract}

-Differentiable physical simulators are proving to be valuable tools for developing data-driven models in computational fluid dynamics (CFD).
-These simulators enable end-to-end training of machine learning (ML) models embedded within CFD solvers.
+Differentiable physical simulators are proving to be valuable tools for developing data-driven models for computational fluid dynamics (CFD).
+In particular, these simulators enable end-to-end training of machine learning (ML) models embedded within CFD solvers.
 This paradigm enables novel algorithms which combine the generalization power and low cost of physics-based simulations with the flexibility and automation of deep learning methods.
-In this study, we introduce a framework for embedding deep learning models within a generic finite element solver to solve the Navier-Stokes equations, specifically applying this approach to learn a subgrid scale closure with a graph neural network (GNN).
-We validate our method for flow over a backwards-facing step and test its performance on novel geometries, demonstrating the ability to generalize to novel geometries without sacrificing stability.
-Additionally, we show that our GNN-based closure model may be learned in a data-limited scenario by interpreting closure modeling as a solver-constrained optimization.
-Our end-to-end learning paradigm demonstrates a viable pathway for physically consistent and generalizable data-driven closure modeling across complex geometries.
+In this study, we introduce a framework for embedding deep learning models within a finite element solver for incompressible Navier-Stokes equations, specifically applying this approach to learn a subgrid-scale (SGS) closure with a graph neural network (GNN).
+We first demonstrate the feasibility of the approach on flow over a two-dimensional backward-facing step, using it as a proof of concept to show that solver-consistent training produces stable and physically meaningful closures.
+Then, we extend this to a turbulent flow over a three-dimensional backward-facing step.
+In this setting, the GNN-based closure not only attains low prediction errors, but also recovers key turbulence statistics and preserves multiscale turbulent structures.
+We further demonstrate that the closure can be identified in data-limited learning scenarios as well.
+Overall, the proposed end-to-end learning paradigm offers a viable pathway toward physically consistent and generalizable data-driven SGS modeling on complex and unstructured domains.